oneapi-src/oneDNN/doc/primitives/convolution.md

 The attributes and post-ops take effect in the following sequence:
 - Source zero point attribute,
 - Output scale attribute,
-- Post-ops, in order they were attached,
+- Post-ops, in the order they were attached,
 - Destination zero point attribute.

 The operations during attributes and post-ops applying are done in single